Head Trauma Treatment Helps Utah Woman Get Back on Her Feet

 “He was so nice to me,” says Nancy.
 He was absolutely excellent.
 I can’t say enough.”

 “I would go to him myself, if I had something wrong with me like that,” says Bob.
 “He gave us such frequent updates, and was so great to Nancy.
-I would recommend him and the U of U to anyone.”
+I would recommend him and U of U Health to anyone.”

 The injuries were serious and the recovery was long, but Nancy has gotten back to all her normal activities, including walking Sugar each day.
 With the little dog always by her side, she says her impaired sense of smell actually has a silver lining.
 “Now when her breath doesn’t smell that great, it doesn’t bother me!”